Aaliyah: The Princess of R&B

-Aaliyah: The Princess of R&B is a 2014 American biographical television film that was directed by Bradley Walsh and is based on the life and career of R&B music star Aaliyah Dana Haughton, following her rise to fame and tragic death at age 22 when she was killed in a plane crash.
+Aaliyah: The Princess of R&B is a 2014 American biographical television film directed by Bradley Walsh and based on the life and career of R&B music star Aaliyah, following her rise to fame and death at age 22 when she was killed in a plane crash.
 The film is also based on the biography Aaliyah: More than a Woman by Christopher John Farley.
 The film premiered on Lifetime on November 15, 2014, and was met with criticism in its early stages of production due to Aaliyah's family's disapproval of Lifetime's choice to create the film.
 The film drew 3.2 million viewers upon its premiere, making it the second highest-rated television film of 2014, despite overwhelmingly negative reviews.

 Plot

-In 1989, 10-year-old Aaliyah Dana Haughton makes her debut TV appearance on Star Search performing a rendition of "My Funny Valentine".
+In 1989, 10-year-old Aaliyah Haughton makes her debut TV appearance on Star Search performing a rendition of "My Funny Valentine".
 Aaliyah's mother Diane Haughton once aspired to pursue her own career in singing, but is now willing to do anything to help her daughter's take off.
 Aaliyah's uncle Barry Hankerson is a record producer and the founder and owner of record label Blackground Records.
 After losing Star Search, Hankerson's ex-wife, Gladys Knight requests to perform with Aaliyah during a five-night stint in Las Vegas.
 In 1991, Aaliyah is informed by her uncle that she has been offered a record deal with Blackground Records and a signing with Jive Records.

 Aaliyah's Uncle Barry approaches one of his biggest clients, R. Kelly to write and produce for his niece.
 Though disinterested at first, Kelly agrees to write and produce Aaliyah's album after hearing her sing "Save the Best for Last".
 Following the release of her debut single "Back & Forth" in May, 1994, Aaliyah becomes a teen success, with "Age Ain't Nothing But A Number" hitting number one, but speculations about her and Kelly dating begin to spread, and although Aaliyah continues to deny any status between the friendship with him.
-But It is later revealed that the two had illegally married with Aaliyah lying about her age.
+But it is later revealed that the two had illegally married, with Aaliyah lying about her age.
 Aaliyah's angry parents swear to have the marriage annulled by ending their relationship, and Aaliyah's father Michael threatens to have Kelly charged and arrested with statutory rape otherwise, leaving Aaliyah heartbroken and depressed.
 She later begins working on her second album with Timbaland and Missy Elliott, when her heart is crushed once again upon discovering through the news that Kelly is now married to his backing dancer, Andrea Lee.